microbiomedata/docs/content/home/src/howto_guides/field_notes_tester.md

 The NMDC Field Notes app is designed to work with or without network access.
 However, there are a few important limitations to be aware of when using it without network access.
 Please review these carefully if you intend to work in an area without network access.

 * Most features of the app require signing in via [ORCID](https://orcid.org/) in order to get your NMDC user profile and any existing studies associated with your account.
 That information will be stored for offline use, but the **initial sign-in must be done while you have network access**.
-* Creating and deleting studies cannot be done while offline. *Updating* studies (including adding, updating, and removing samples associated with a study) can be done while offline. **Please create your study or studies before going to an area where you will not have network access.** Due to a known bug, we also recommend adding one temporary sample to the study while online as well.
+* Creating and deleting studies cannot be done while offline. *Updating* studies (including adding, updating, and removing samples associated with a study) can be done while offline.
+Those changes will be synced to the NMDC Submission Portal the next time you're online. **Please create your study or studies before going to an area where you will not have network access.** Due to a known bug, we also recommend adding one temporary sample to the study while online as well.

 ### Multiple users accessing a single study